 Chimera self-defense teaches verbal assertiveness skills and physical techniques to prevent and stop harassment and assault.
 There are also Active Bystander courses, Refresher courses and courses for Trans Women available.
-Chimera self-defense is offered by the Rape Crisis Center and is not a UW-Madison program.
+Chimera self-defense is offered by the Rape Crisis Center in conjunction to RecWell.
 Programs are available on campus upon request.